steve-chavez/postgrest-sessions-example/app.sql.md

 ```

 Each user should be able to get more details on his own account.
+We will
+restrict the user's access by defining a function for that purpose:

 ```sql
 create type api.user as (